-Memories I hope.
+Memories, I hope.

 As she studied the reports, an alarm suddenly sounded out through the station, startling her.
-Station wide alert!

 Miranda leapt off the bed and darted to her desk.
 Opening her terminal, she tapped into the station’s security cameras.
 She felt her blood boil as she studied the images.
-Someone’s hacked the security bots!
+Someone’s hacked the security mechs!

 She immediately tapped into the medical suite where Shepard was.
 Cameras showed that no mechs were there.
-Thank goodness.

-Miranda remotely disengaged the drugs that were keeping Shepard unconscious and began flooding him with meds that would counteract the sedatives.
-I hope he's ready for this.
+Miranda remotely ceased the flow of the drugs that were keeping Shepard unconscious and began flooding him with meds that would counteract the sedatives.

 She knew that the drugs would take a little time to flush out.
 Fingers dancing across her terminal, she accessed the security cameras to find out who was doing this.
-It has to be coming from the control room.

 Disabled.
 Damn it.
-Only around the control room though, so they must still be there.
+Only around the control room, though, so they must still be there.

-Immediately syncing her Omni-tool with her terminal so she could get access to any working security camera remotely, she got up immediately to put on her modified Cerberus Assault Armor.
+Immediately syncing her omni-tool with her terminal so she could get access to any working security camera remotely, she got up immediately to put on her modified Cerberus Assault Armor.

-“Wake up Commander.”
+“Wake up, Commander.”